 Kor fell silent.
-After a few seconds, he turned and regarded the Indashi warriors.
+After a few seconds, he turned and regarded his Indashi warriors.
 They were brave men, one and all.
-Yet as he watched them laugh and drink, he began to condemn them in his mind.
+Yet as he watched them laugh and drink, he began to condemn them within his mind.

 They’re soft.
 Weak.
 They need adversity.
 They need—

 Krul laid a hand on his shoulder.
-“What malice fires your gaze?”
+“What malice fires your countenance?”

 Kor looked down, suddenly ashamed.
 “I…nothing.”
 He gave Krul a weak smile, then looked irritably around and locked eyes with the barkeep.
 “Ho!”
 The king reached into a lizard-skin pouch affixed to his waist and held up a gold drogo.
 It bore a rough semblance of his face on one side, a snarling velociraptor on the other.
 “Another round!”

 The barkeep stepped forward, hands folded meekly before him.
 “I lack the change for an entire drogo, my king.
 If you have something a bit smalle—”